zoglmannk/Morse-Code-Ninja/README.md

 # Usage

+1. Review and change as necessary the hardcoded configuration options at the top of the render.pl script.

-Execute within the checkout directory.
+2. Execute within the checkout directory.
 ```
 ./render example.txt
 ```